A light and airy dessert with fluffy maple brown sugar meringue, velvety maple whipped cream, and tangy raspberry compote.

 Question for you: Have you signed up for my email list yet?
 I sent out emails every time I post a recipe, and soon I’ll send out a poll to see what else you want to get in email.
 Want recipe roundups?
 Curated articles and tips?
 Something else?
 Sign up and let me know!

-When you sign up, you'll automatically receive the WhipSmart Kitchen Guide to Mise En Place, a PDF I put together to show you the secret to getting every recipe right, every time.
-Just click below for a free download.
+When you sign up, you’ll automatically receive the WhipSmart Kitchen Guide to Mise En Place, a PDF I put together to show you the secret to getting every recipe right, every time (you can find the link in the sidebar, above).
 I hope you like it!